Skip to main content

 Who can see the information in CLA?

-The following groups of users can view information stored by CLA.
+The following groups of users can view information stored in CLA.

 • PGY1 and PGY2 doctors will be able to see their individual record of learning, including completed and pending mid-term and end of term supervisor reports, Entrustable Professional Activities (EPAs) and their progress towards the Prevocational Outcome Statements (POSs).